dustinpfister/blog_posts/_posts/threejs-fog.md

 ### 1.1 - Version numbers matter with three.js

 The version of three.js is something that is important when writing post on it, often many code breaking changes are introduced that will result in older examples no longer working.
 When I first started writing this post I am using three.js [r91](https://github.com/mrdoob/three.js/tree/r91), and the last time I edited this [post I as using r127](https://github.com/mrdoob/three.js/tree/r127).
-It would seem that not much of anything has changed with fog alone at least thus far, but still this is always something that a developer should be aware of when it comes to the fact that three.js is a fiarly fast moving target in terms of development.
+It would seem that not much of anything has changed with fog alone at least thus far, but still this is always something that a developer should be aware of when it comes to the fact that three.js is a fairly fast moving target in terms of development.

 ### 1.2 - Be mindful of what material you are using when adding fog